Zaaptastic/Overdue/README.md

 ### Generate Authentication Token

+This requires having a Google API Project to enable API access to the Tasks API.

 First, create a file named `credentials.json` in your package root directory and add your Google API credentials to it.
+These credentials can be created and managed in the [Google API Console](https://console.developers.google.com/apis/credentials).

 Run the following command and copy/paste the URL provided.